SwiftGen/SwiftGenKit/Documentation/MigrationGuide.md

 ### Colors

+_📖 see the full context structure [in the documentation here](https://github.com/SwiftGen/SwiftGenKit/blob/master/Documentation/Colors.md)._

 - `enumName`: This variable has been replaced by `param.enumName` — see above.
 - `colors`: this key has been replaced by the `palettes` array, each entry having a `name` and a `colors` property.
 - for each `color`: